 In 2004 I took six weeks off.
 I logged out of e-mail, unplugged the TV, and didn’t answer the phone.
 I immersed myself in beach walks, silence, and solitude.
 I read poetry (well, one poem).
 I wrote until my arm was nearly dangling by a tendon.
 In short, I spent six weeks watering my soul.
 I had a thirsty soul!
 At the end of my sabbatical, I faced the fact that even though I was a lawyer, I wasn’t really a lawyer.
 So I wrapped up the odds and ends of my life as an attorney and launched a new career.
 I’ve been writing ever since.

 My work has been published by magazines, newspapers, anthologies, e-zines, and public radio.
 I am happily married to my husband, Ron, who manages investments for Financial Services Advisory.
-Although based in Alexandria, Virginia, I spend plenty of time outdoors in the California sunshine and Colorado mountains.
+Although based in Alexandria, Virginia, we spend plenty of time out west in Colorado.

 Today, I’ve officially been a freelance writer longer than I practiced law, and I offer workshops and retreats to help other people nurture their creative spirits.
 I love the way writing connects people to one another.
 In Bird by Bird, Anne Lamott says, “Think of how many times you have opened a book, read one line, and said ‘Yes!'”
 That is my prayer–that my writing fosters the gift of Yes!